tc39/proposal-compartments/README.md

   // originally designed and may need to also participate in the memo key.
   resolveHook: (importSpecifier: string, referrerSpecifier: string) => string,

-  // The compartment's load and import methods may need to load or initialize
+  // The loader's load and import methods may need to load or initialize
   // additional modules.
-  // If the compartment does not have a module on hand,
+  // If the loader does not have a module on hand,
   // it will first consult the `modules` object for a descriptor of the needed module. modules?: Record<string, ModuleDescriptor>,

-  // If loading or importing a module misses the compartment's memo and the
+  // If loading or importing a module misses the loader's memo and the
-  // `modules` table, the compartment calls the asynchronous `loadHook`.
+  // `modules` table, the loader calls the asynchronous `loadHook`.
   // Note: This name differs from the implementation of SES shim and a
   // prior revision of this proposal, where it is currently called `importHook`. loadHook?: (fullSpecifier: string) => Promise<ModuleDescriptor?>

   // A ModuleDescriptor can have an `importMeta` property.
-  // The compartment assigns these properties over the true `import.meta`
+  // The loader assigns these properties over the true `import.meta`
   // object for the module instance.
   // That object in turn has a null prototype.
   // However some properties of `import.meta` are too expensive for a host